apache/submarine/docs/community/contributing.md

 Hadoop Submarine project's CI system will collect information from pull request author's travis-ci and display status in the pull request.

 Each individual contributor should setup travis-ci for the fork before making a pullrequest.
-Go to [https://travis-ci.org/profile](https://travis-ci.org/profile) and switch on 'hadoop-submarine' repository.
+Go to [https://travis-ci.org/profile](https://travis-ci.org/profile) and switch on 'submarine' repository.